secretstartups/handbook/sales/field-operations/order-processing/index.html.md

 Please review the [Deal Desk Quote Configuration Guide](/handbook/sales/field-operations/sales-operations/deal-desk/#zuora-quote-configuration-guide---standard-quotes) for more information.
 Note that the above list of non-standard quote elements is not exhaustive.
 If you encounter a non-standard need that is not listed on this page, please chatter @Sales-Support on the SFDC Opportunity in question for evaluation and assistance.

 #### Quote Tax Information

-If a customer requests Tax removed from the quote, they need to provide a Valid Tax Excemption Certificate.
+If a customer requests Tax removed from the quote, they need to provide a Valid Tax Exemption Certificate.
 Please attach this to the opportunity.

 1. Tax Exempt - Need to check with client to make sure they are tax exempt and load tax exempt certificate into their account in SFDC.
 1. Tax Exempt - If tax exempt click yes on drop down menu and add additional notes if needed.